How the Sky Changes in Spring: Stars, Constellations, and Blue Skies

 Result: Stars don’t twinkle on humid nights!

 Telescopically, fine detail emerges with rock-steady images.
 Any night you feel a preview of the upcoming season’s warmth and humidity, point a telescope at the Moon and you’ll be treated to exquisite views of rare quality.
-The First Quarter Moon and Third Quarter Moons are the best Moon phases to see the detail of our only satellite without the moonshine produced by the full Moon.
+The First Quarter Moon and Third Quarter Moons are the best Moon phases for seeing the detail of our only satellite without the moonshine produced by the Full Moon.

 It’s Nature compensating for yanking away all those brilliant winter stars!